nasim-coder/Calculator/README.md

 # Calculator
-This is a very simpe calculator made for learning purpose.
+This is a very simple calculator made for learning purpose.

 https://nasim-coder.github.io/Calculator/